How To Make Your introductory Paragraph Stand Out

-Today's blog is all about one thing: creating a kick ass introductory paragraph that gets your essay noticed and adored by your professors.
-A clear, concise, and dare I say kick ass introductory paragraph truly sets up your essay for success and can be really helpful for organizing your essay.
+Today's blog is all about one thing: creating a kick-ass introductory paragraph that gets your essay noticed and adored by your professors.
+A clear, concise, and dare I say kick-ass opening paragraph truly sets up your essay for success.
+Your intro paragraph can help organize your essay.
 Below you will find my best tips for being concise, relevant, humorous, professional, and enticing in your introductory paragraph.
-You don't have to use every single tip, but listen up y'all, we are going on an adventure in writing land.
+You don't have to use every single suggestion, but listen up y'all, we are going on an adventure in writing land.

 Below you will find my best tips for being concise, relevant, humorous, professional, and enticing in your introductory paragraph.

-As you can tell by now, these are my goals, this is what I want you to learn as you scroll through my article.
-A reader should be able to see your introductory paragraph and know exactly what you intend to talk about throughout the essay.
-This is really introductory paragraph 101, but using this method in my introductory paragraph has never steered me wrong, even as I am working on my Masters degree.
+As you can tell by now, these are my goals; this is what I want you to learn as you scroll through my article.
+A reader should be able to see your introductory paragraph and know precisely what you intend to talk about throughout the essay.
+This is introductory paragraph 101, but using this method in my introductory paragraph has never steered me wrong, even as I am working on my Master's degree.

 Being concise also means that you should stick to a sentence limit (five sentence paragraph, yes please!), make sure you proofread to cut out sentences that repeat or don't add value to your writing, and that you are sharing your best work first.
 A great introductory paragraph can boost the mood of the entire paper honestly.